 different listings under the EPBC Act, have not yet had the scientific work submitted to change their EPBC Listings.
 This will be undertaken in due course.

-In 1982, Lavinia Reserve, including the Sea Elephant River estuary, was established as a RAMSAR site - a wetland of international importance.
+In 1982, Lavinia State Reserve, including the Sea Elephant River estuary, was established as a Ramsar site - a wetland of international importance.

 A vital stopover for many birds migrating across Bass Strait such as the

 Critically Endangered Orange-bellied and Swift Parrots, as well as being the summer residence of international travellers such as the Ruddy Turnstone, Red-necked Stint and Greenshank.
 King Island also has breeding migrants

 such as Short-tailed Shearwaters, Fairy and Little Terns during the spring and summer, while the winter brings many Double-banded plovers, that breed in the high country of NZ, spending their winter holidays in the comparative warmth of the island.